 An Eastern European-inspired vegan restaurant with café-style ordering

 Casual, comfortable Apteka focuses on central and eastern European foods, such as the beloved Pittsburgh pierogi.
 But you won't find their pillowy dumplings stuffed with any kind of sausage or braised meat -- this Bloomfield spot calls itself a "vegetable restaurant," meaning that everything is vegan.
 Plans for Apteka grew from Pierogi Night, a popular monthly pop-up, eventually spawning a brick-and-mortar restaurant known for its seasonal creations, using the best summer vegetables (and fermented specialties) available.

 This 1800s-era firehouse-turned-restaurant made national headlines when it declared that it would not accept gratuities, instead paying its staff a living wage salary.
-Bar Marco’s space is a sensory treat: The downstairs whitewashed wine room looks like it was pulled from the pages of a design magazine, and the upstairs dining room is adorned with artwork and a minimalist marble bar.
-Seafood dishes -- like the braised octopus with chickpea, potato, and chorizo vin -- steal the show.
-At the bar, sommelier Dominic Fiore holds court, amplifying each meal with hand-picked wine selections.
+Bar Marco’s space is a sensory treat: The whitewashed wine room downstairs looks like it was pulled from the pages of a design magazine, and the upstairs dining room is adorned with artwork and a minimalist marble bar.
+Pasta dishes (like their rich, creamy fettuccine) steal the show in the dining room, while sommelier Dominic Fiore holds court at the bar, amplifying each meal with hand-picked wine selections.

 Central Business District